ydb-platform/ydb/ydb/docs/en/core/maintenance/manual/moving_vdisks.md

 ## Enable the VDisk back after reassignment {#return_a_device_to_work}

-1. In Monitoring, make sure that the PDisk is actually operable.
+1. In Monitoring, make sure that the PDisk is actually operable

-    Write down the node's FQDN, ic-port, store path, and pdisk-id.
+    Write down the node's FQDN, ic-port, store path, and pdisk-id

-2. Go to any cluster node.
+2. Go to any cluster node

-3. Enable the PDisk back.
+3. Enable the PDisk back

     ```bash
     kikimr admin bs config invoke --proto 'Command { UpdateDriveStatus { HostKey: { Fqdn: "<host>" IcPort: <ic-port>} Path: "<Path to the storage volume part label>" PDiskId: <pdisk-id> Status: ACTIVE } }'
     ```